scarson/laserfiche.github.io/CONTRIBUTING.md

 <!--Copyright (c) Laserfiche.
-Licensed under the MIT License.
-See LICENSE.md in the project root for license information.-->
+See LICENSE and LICENSE-CODE in the project root for license information.-->

 # Contributing to Laserfiche developer portal